-All lymph nodes were embedded in paraffin and stained with haematoxylin and eosin (H&E).
-In addition to this conventional staging, SLNs of the node negative patients were subjected to ultrastaging.
-The SLN was additionally sectioned at 250 μm intervals, and coloured with Cam5.2, an anti-body against keratin, and H&E. Positive cells were categorised as isolated tumour cells (<0.2 mm) or micrometastasis (0.2 - 2 mm).
-Rare single positive staining cells with immunohistochemical staining lacking cytological characteristics of malignancy were considered negative.
-In the first ten procedures ultrastaging was performed on all resected nodes, to rule out false negative results.
-If none was detected ultrastaging of the non-SLNs would be omitted in the remaining procedures.
-Ultrastaging of the non-SLNs was not performed in the vast majority (~83%) of studies reported in literature [5], and omission was therefore justified.
+All lymph nodes were embedded in paraffin and stained with H&E. In addition to this conventional staging, SLNs of the node-negative patients were subjected to ultrastaging.
+The SLN was additionally sectioned at 250-μm intervals, and coloured with Cam5.2, an antibody against keratin, and H&E. Positive cells were categorized as isolated tumour cells (< 0.2 mm) or micrometastasis (0.2-2 mm).
+Rare single positive-staining cells with immunohistochemical staining lacking cytological characteristics of malignancy were considered negative.
+In the first 10 procedures ultrastaging was performed on all resected nodes, to rule out false negative results.
+If none was detected, ultrastaging of the non-SLNs would be omitted in the remaining procedures.
+Ultrastaging of the non-SLNs was not performed in the vast majority (about 83%) of studies reported in literature [5], and omission was therefore justified.